Colombia crush Japan 4-1 to set up Uruguay clash

 “I think what James has done today simply demonstrates what we expected from him.
 From the beginning he has shown he is very well physically and very fit and we can expect a lot from him,” Pekerman told reporters.

-Japan equalised just before halftime with Shinji Okazaki's fine diving header but fell apart near the end of the match.
+Japan equalized just before halftime with Shinji Okazaki's fine diving header but fell apart near the end of the match.

-"It was a difficult first half, we had lots of opportunities to score but found that their strong defence did a lot of damage," Martinez said.
+"It was a difficult first half, we had lots of opportunities to score but found that their strong defense did a lot of damage," Martinez said.

 "In the second half, we were a lot better and were able to show the kind of play we had in previous games,” added Martinez, playing in place of Teofilo Gutierrez.